matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

  - algorithm is simpler and does not need a voting handshake or voting `term` counting
  - network partitions (where some nodes recognize one coordinator and other nodes recognize another coordinator) can happen.
 To have an algorithm that completely avoids  network partitions would become very complex, and error prone.
 When network conditions, that could cause a partition arise, then such an algorithm would grind to a halt.
 Given that the algorithm's main objective is efficiency and we rely on the base ledger contract for correctness and transactional integrity, the preferred algorithm should be able to continue to function - albeit with reduced efficiency due to increase in error handling and retry - in the case of a partition.

+### Unavailable node revival

+**Context**
+As part of the fault tolerance, the protocol has a built in mechanism to detect when the preferred coordinator becomes unavailable and all nodes independently chose an alternative coordinator when they detect the unavailability of the preferred coordinator.
+There needs to be a decision for how the protocol handles the case where the preferred coordinator comes back online.
+This needs to cover the cases where the coordinator became unavailable due to connectivity issues and also the case where the coordinator node itself crashed and restarted or failed over.
+It must also handle the case where the alternative coordinator subsequently became unavailable and all nodes had chosen a 2nd alternative.
+The decision should be optimized for the case where \
+ - there are a very large number of privacy groups, with different (overlapping) committee makeups, different preferred coordinator at any point in time
+ - there is a very large number of nodes on the network
+ - relatively small number of nodes per privacy group

+**Decision**
+It is the responsibility of the newly revived node to detect which privacy groups are currently active where any of the committee members of that group are resident on that node, then it sends a startup message ( which is an instance of the acknowledged notification pattern) to all other nodes that have members in that group.
+The newly revived node detects activity via blockchain events and/or having transactions delegated to it.
+It is the responsibility of sender nodes to re-evaluate their current choice of coordinator whenever a startup message is received.

+**Consequences**
+Compared with alternatives:

+ - we cannot expect A to spontaneously resume sending heartbeat messages for each of the delegates that it has accepted because we do not presume that the coordinator persists anything about the delegations sent to it.
+   - we could change the protocol to assume that the coordinator persists its delegations and starts transmitting heartbeats on startup but that adds a new persistence point in the mainline (non error case) and would impact the throughput and complexity of the system
+ - we could assert that sender nodes periodically check liveness via a request/reply pattern, for all nodes that are higher in preference to the current selected coordinator.
+Compared to the chosen option, that would cause a significant and continuous amount of processing and network chattiness during the window where the preferred coordinator is unavailable.
+This also has the drawback that it is generating work ( which may be queued depending on the network transport being used) to be done by nodes that are potentially unavailable because of an overload of work.
+ - On startup (or periodically), a node sends a heartbeat to all nodes on the network.
+This could be extremely wasteful in cases of large networks which is very likely and the number of nodes in the network is likely to much higher than the number of nodes in all active privacy groups that a given node is a member of.